Wildlife Rescue Numbers in Greater Boston

 Animal Rescue League of Boston – Field Services

-- Phone: 617‑426‑9170
+- Phone: 617‑426‑9170 ext.
+563

-- Focus: injured, trapped or distressed wildlife.
+- Focus: injured, trapped or distressed wildlife in the Boston area.

 MSPCA – Wildlife information